georgecatalin/ABAP_Practical-Learning/README.md

   *   AT SELECTION-SCREEN ON VALUE REQUEST FOR <FIELD>.
   *   AT SELECTION-SCREEN ON HELP REQUEST FOR <FIELD>.
   *   AT SELECTION-SCREEN ON <FIELD>.
+ * creating interactive classic reports and the use of events:
+    * AT LINE SELECTION
 <img src="sap_logo.png" alt="SAP Logo" width="100">